MaastrichtU-IDS/dsri-documentation/README.md

 You can easily add a general announcement bar on the website if you want to pass some information to your users, like dates of maintenance

-Open the file `website/docusaurus.config.js` and update the `announcementBar` variable
+Open the file `website/docusaurus.config.js` and update the `announcementBar` variable.

+You can comment the `announcementBar` code block when you want to remove the announcement bar.

 ## Run for development